Non 'Consensus' Scientists:

 Nima Sanandaji, Ph.D.
 Biochemistry, UK

 Nir J. Shaviv, Ph.D.
-Astrophysicist, Israel
+Professor of Physics, The Hebrew University of Jerusalem, Israel

 Norman Brown, Professor Emeritus of Chemistry, University of Ulster, UK